SAP-samples/teched2025-XP261/exercises/ex1/README.md

 12. Let's search for Groups that start with **TECHED_**.
 You will notice that the Application Name indicates the source system.
 <img src="/exercises/ex1/images/S13-7.png" >

-## Exercise 1.4  Systems for provisioning to SAP back-end applications
+## 1.4  Systems for provisioning to SAP back-end applications
 Up until now we have created the connections between SCI and back-end systems for authorization import.
 Any subsequent user creation and authorization assignment will be performed centrally by Microsoft Entra ID in the SCI and afterwards provisioned to the back-end.
 It is a bad practice to perform authorization assignments in the back-end systems because the whole landscape will be out of sync.

 In this exercise we will create the necessary connections between SCI and the back-end systems for subsequent provisioning.
 For this we will need a source system representing the central storage of the SCI and two target systems representing the back-end systems.
 We will create the source system manually and the target systems, from imported files as we did till now.